dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 * With validation errors that are passed to the server:

   * The `OnPostAsync` handler method calls the <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageBase.Page%2A> helper method. `Page` returns an instance of <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageResult>.
 Returning `Page` is similar to how actions in controllers return `View`. `PageResult` is the default return type for a handler method.
 A handler method that returns `void` renders the page.
   * In the preceding example, posting the form with no value results in [ModelState.IsValid](xref:Microsoft.AspNetCore.Mvc.ModelBinding.ModelStateDictionary.IsValid) returning false.
 In this sample, no validation errors are displayed on the client.
-Validation error handing is covered later in this document.
+Validation error handling is covered later in this document.

   [!code-csharp[](index/6.0sample/RazorPagesContacts/Pages/Customers/Create.cshtml.cs?name=snippet_OnPostAsync&highlight=6-9)]